Brickadia-Community-wiki/brickadiacommunitywiki/brickadia-wiki/docs/tutorials/linux-server-guide/omegga-guide.md

 1. Install node v24: `nvm install 24`
 1. Install Omegga: `npm i -g omegga`
 1. Create a directory for the server to live in: `mkdir omegga-server`
-1. Navigate into the folder: `cd omegga server`
+1. Navigate into the folder: `cd omegga-server`
-1. Run omegga: `omegga` and it will generate server files in the directory you are currently in, and press `Y` to the steamcmd reference request
+1. Run omegga: `omegga` and it will generate server files in the directory you are currently in
+1. Press `Y` to install steamcmd
 1. The server will ask you whether you want to use username/password or hosting token authentication.
-Choose what you would prefer
+Choose what you would prefer.
-1. Once entered, the server will start, then it will show the address of where to access the webUI.
+1. Once entered, the server will start and will show the address of where to access the webUI.

+**For WSL users, you ^^must to do the following^^ to access the web UI:**

+1. Type `/stop` to stop the server if it is running
+1. Install wsl2binds with `omegga install gh:Meshiest/wsl2binds`
+1. Launch omegga once more with `omegga`
+1. if you get a Windows Firewall prompt after starting the application, just click `Yes`
+1. Your omegga server will now display a usable web UI address you can open.